openandclose/tosixinch/docs/options.rst

 are not described here.

 Each section must have ``match`` option.
-It is this option that is used as glob string to match input urls, and consequently select which section to use.
+It is this option that is used as glob string to match input ``rsrcs``, and consequently select which section to use.

 So section names themselves can be arbitrary.